Characterizations of infinite circle patterns and convex polyhedra in hyperbolic 3-space: The existence of CPs and RCPs

 By $\Theta\in[0,\pi-\epsilon]^E$, it follows that $l \leq \frac{2\pi}{\epsilon}$, which contradicts $B(i, \frac{2\pi}{\epsilon})\cap \partial V= \emptyset$.

 \emph{Step 2.
 We finish the proof.}

-From the discussion in Step 2, we actually get the fact that there are no end points in $\gamma$ and $\gamma \cap \partial V = \emptyset$.
-In this assertion, a vertex in $\gamma$ is called an end point if there is at most one neighboring vertex in $\gamma$.
+From the discussion in Step 1, we actually gather that there are no endpoints in $\gamma$ and $\gamma \cap \partial V = \emptyset$.
+In this assertion, a vertex in $\gamma$ is called an endpoint if there is at most one neighboring vertex in $\gamma$.

 Since $\gamma$ contains a closed curve, there are two cases:

 \emph{Case 1: Every simple loop in $\gamma$ is the boundary of a face}.